-The California Medical Association (CMA) believes that there are basic cultural and linguistic competencies that are essential to providing quality and accessible care, and also acknowledges that society at large, including the house of medicine, has embedded and endemic structural racism and biases that affect the care that an individual receives.
+The California Medical Association (CMA) believes cultural and linguistic competencies are essential to providing quality and accessible care, and also acknowledges that society has embedded and endemic structural racism and biases that affect the care that an individual receives.

-To that end, CMA’s continuing medical education (CME) team (CMA CME) convened an advisory council of CME and health equity experts in October 2020 to update the cultural and linguistic competency (CLC) standards and create standards for implicit bias (IB) that reduce health disparities, as well as comply with state law.
+To help bridge the gap, CMA’s continuing medical education (CME) team (CMA CME) has updated cultural and linguistic competency (CLC) standards and created standards for implicit bias (IB) that reduce health disparities, as well as comply with state law.
 CME providers must meet the various components to comply with state law beginning on January 1, 2022, and thereafter.

 Join nearly 50,000 physicians making a direct impact on the practice of medicine and the health of California.